Haplogroup R (Y-DNA)

 Haplogroup R, or R-M207, is a Y-chromosome DNA haplogroup.
 It is both numerous and widespread among modern populations.

 Some descendant subclades have been found since pre-history in Europe, Central Asia and South Asia.
 Others have long been present, at lower levels, in parts of West Asia and Africa.
 Some authorities have also suggested, more controversially, that R-M207 has long been present among Native Americans in North America – a theory that has not yet been widely accepted.

-According to geneticist Spencer Wells, haplogroup K originated in the Middle East or Central Asia.
-However, Karafet et al. (2014) proposed that "rapid diversification ... of K-M526", also known as K2, likely occurred in Southeast Asia (near Indonesia) and later expanded to mainland Asia, although they could not rule out that it might have arisen in Eurasia and later went extinct there, and that either of these scenarios are "equally parsimonious".
-According to Bergstorm et al, haplogroup K2b1 (Y-haplogroup S/M) found in Indigenous Australians and ancestors of haplogroup R and Q (Y-haplogroup K2b2/root P) split in Southeast Asia near Sahul.
+Haplogroup R originated about 31,900 or 35,000 years ago.
+According to Bergstorm et al, ancestors of haplogroup R and Q (Y-haplogroup K2b2/root P) split in Southeast Asia near Sahul.